 St. Mary's Academy fosters excellence in each child through academic achievement, spiritual development, and service.
 The Loretto School Values of faith, community, justice, and respect provide the foundation for students to be powerful agents of change.

-More than 150 years ago, before the Colorado Territory was formed in 1861, a key necessity was missing in Denver: a stable educational experience for the children of families new to the frontier.
-In 1864, three courageous and selfless Sisters of Loretto traveled by mail coach from their home in Santa Fe, New Mexico to Denver to open St. Mary’s Academy.
-In the introduction to St. Mary's Academy - 150 years, former Colorado State Historian William J. Convery described the founders as transplanting knowledge from the East but also, “tolerance and respect for diversity, and a commitment to justice.”
-SMA conferred the first diploma in the Colorado Territory to Jessie Forshee.
+When the Colorado Territory was formed in 1861, a key necessity was missing in Denver: a stable educational experience for the children of families new to the frontier.
+In 1864, three courageous and selfless Sisters of Loretto traveled by mail coach to Denver from their home in Santa Fe, New Mexico, to open St. Mary’s Academy.
+In the introduction to St. Mary's Academy - 150 Years, former Colorado State Historian William J. Convery described the founders as transplanting knowledge from the East, and “tolerance and respect for diversity, and a commitment to justice”.

-As a school dedicated to educating young people to be powerful agents of change, we embrace the Constitutions of the Sisters of Loretto that encourage us to “educate others as well as ourselves to truth, beauty and the ways of peace, in the spirit of Jesus.”
+As a school dedicated to educating young people to be powerful agents of change, we embrace this commitment of the Sisters of Loretto that encourages us to “educate others as well as ourselves to truth, beauty and the ways of peace, in the spirit of Jesus".

 St. Mary’s Academy issued the first high school diploma granted in the Colorado Territory to Jessie Forshee.
 She became a Sister of Loretto and her religious name was Sister Mary Vitalis.
 She went on to earn a masters of arts at the Catholic University of Washington, D.C. and a music degree from the Chicago Conservatory.
 She served as dean of Webster College in St. Louis.

-legendary Margaret Brown, "Molly", was a neighbor and benefactor of the school.
+St. Mary’s Academy moved to Pennsylvania Avenue and 14th Street, a location more conducive to learning than bustling downtown.
+Margaret “Molly” Brown was a neighbor and benefactor of the school.
 Among the many anecdotes of that era are tales of children running into Molly’s backyard to retrieve balls accidentally kicked over the fence at recess.
-[The Denver Public Library, Western History Collectioin, #F27533]